lfr/lfr.github.io/fun/_posts/2020-12-13-the-40-year-old-logging-virgin.md

 ## Logging done right

-I understand how ridiculous it is for me to devsplain this after having done it only once, but let's be honest, this is what you're here for, otherwise you'd be reading a book, not a blog.
+I understand how ridiculous it is for me to devsplain this after having done it only once, but let's be honest: this is what you're here for, otherwise you'd be reading a book, not a blog.

 I've boiled the requirements for a log to be useful down to just two:

 - Events can easily be grouped by type
 - Event properties are informative and easily queryable